 - A "duration of work" test to show that you worked long enough under Social Security

 Certain blind workers have to meet only the "duration of work" test.
-The SSA Publication Number 05-10029, July 2011 provides tables illustrating the duration test and the recent work test.
-Disabled adult children are eligible to receive SSDI benefits based on your work if they have a disability that started before age twenty-two.
+The SSA Publication Number 05-10029, May 2014, provides tables illustrating the duration test and the recent work test.
+Adult children who are disabled are eligible to receive SSDI benefits based on your work if they have a disability that started before age 22.

 The SSA determines general eligibility for the program, but the Disability Determination Services office in your state completes the disability determination.
 Doctors and disability specialists in the state agency coordinate with your doctors to evaluate your condition and your ability to do work-related activities.

 The SSA provides two ways to apply for disability benefits.
 You can apply online through the SSA Disability Online portal, or by calling 800-772-1213 to schedule an appointment to file a disability claim at your local Social Security office.
 You may also set up an appointment for someone to take your claim over the telephone.
 If you are deaf or hard of hearing, you may call toll-free TTY number, 800-325-0778, between 7 a.m. and 7 p.m. on business days.

 More information is available through the SSA Publication Number 05-10029, July 2011.